Manichandra535/TTS-Simulation/README.md

 # TTS-Simulation
-Medical TTS procedure simulation using the Ultraleap sensore
+Medical TTS procedure simulation using the Ultraleap sensor